RootBugs/kwen-mobile/docs/DEVELOPMENT.md

 - Write comments for complex logic
 - Keep functions small and focused

-- Use TypeScript for type safety where possible
+- Use TypeScript for type safety where possible  <!-- HACK: performance -->